pmihango/phase-3-pet-finder-project/README.md

 Application Status:
 This application is currently in development.

-Application backend
+Application deployement
-The backend for this application is contained in the following repository
+The app can be accessed via https://phase-3-pet-finder-project.vercel.app/